leobrowning92/pointswarm/README.md

 # cairo-animation

-some work on animating and/or producting images based on pseudo-random motion Heavily inspired and motivated by the work of [Anders Hoff](inconvergent.net)
+some work on animating and/or producting images based on pseudo-random motion

-### ideas to impliment
-- could have the size of the particle vary with spead.
-The idea came from inkplumes under water.
-To achieve this, as speed slowed, size could increase making the darker areas of the work bigger
+Heavily inspired and motivated by the work of [Anders Hoff](inconvergent.net) and with code based on his work at his [GitHub](github.com/inconvergent).